Kingerthanu/Python_FTM_PDF_Parser/README.md

 This Is From The Multi-Threaded Approach Of Scanning Specific PDF Documents, Allowing Many Worker Threads To Talk To openai About Their Own Document.
 This Can Allow The Process To Be Scanning Multiple Documents In Paralell In Which Can Greatly Improve Runtime.
 To Improve Reliability While Keeping Token Usage To A Lower Amount We Employed Chunking Of Pages Contents To Allow Us To Minimize Generalizations Of The Page Contents During Training Data Generation.
 The openai Request Will Be Provided A Summary Of The Last 2 Chunks/Requests To Help Them Correlate Context Between These Chunks.
 This Summation Will Be Generated Again By An openai Request To Generalize The Provided Chunk Context.
 Data Analysis Currently Is Being Done By **PyMuPDF** And Tabula Mainly. **Tabula** Is Utilized For Data Tables Embedded In A PDF In Which Is Good To Help With Properly Giving openai A Structured Way Of Knowing What A Table Is Saying.

-One of the major updates in this version is the integration of local large language models (LLMs) via **Ollama**, specifically **LLaMA** (for textual analysis) and **LLaVA** (for image-based reasoning). **LLaVA** processes images embedded in PDFs, providing detailed descriptions of diagrams, schematics, and other visuals. **LLaMA**, on the other hand, handles technical explanations, generating in-depth textual insights from the parsed PDF content.
-This local processing reduces reliance on cloud-based services, minimizing API costs and improving data security by processing sensitive documents on-device.
+One of the major updates in this version is the integration of local large language models (LLMs) via **Ollama**, specifically **LLaMA** (for textual analysis) and **LLaVA** (for image-based reasoning). **LLaVA** processes images embedded in PDFs, providing detailed descriptions of diagrams, schematics, and other visuals. **LLaMA**, on the other hand, handles technical explanations, generating in-depth textual insights from the parsed PDF contents from both our OCR from Tesseract and image-based reasoning from LLaVA (LLaVAs OCR can be inconsistent so using Tesseract can help smooth out image-interpretation.
+This local processing reduces reliance on cloud-based services, minimizing API costs.

 This branch also introduces OCR functionality using **Pytesseract** for cases where text is embedded in images, such as scanned documents or diagrams.
 Images are preprocessed with **OpenCV** to improve OCR accuracy by applying sharpening filters and resizing, ensuring that even challenging image-based text can be effectively extracted.